 - Transfer poles

 Each of these devices not only makes the handling process easier, but also help reduce the risk of injury to patients and their caregivers.

 Training on lift equipment, policies, and techniques

-Classroom and practical training on patient handling policies and techniques, ergonomics, and body mechanics help ensure that healthcare workers know how to lift and handle patients properly.
-Training is also necessary for the various lifting devices used at the worksite.
-Some hospitals report that workers do not use available lift-assist devices due to set-up times, etc. These devices should be used whenever possible to reduce worker lifting requirements.
+Classroom and practical training helps ensure that healthcare workers know how to lift and handle patients properly.
+When it comes to lifting devices, some hospitals report that workers do not use them due to set-up times.
+These devices should be used whenever possible to reduce worker-lifting requirements.

-Workers need to know the patient lifting policy for their worksite.
-Some employers use a “no-lift” policy where dedicated teams of employees with special training and equipment do the patient handling and lifting.
+Workers also need to be trained on the patient lifting policy for their worksite.
+Some employers set a “no-lift” policy for their staff, with the exception of dedicated teams of employees with special training and equipment who are then responsible for the patient handling and lifting.
 Other sites may have a “no one-person lift” policy requiring workers to get assistance before moving a patient.
-Note: Home healthcare workers that are often alone on the job should suggest the patient get and use lift-assist devices and other movement aids.